Moderated Vs. Unmoderated Usability Testing: Which Is The Right Method?

 6. Stay neutral and guard against cognitive bias

 Furthermore, the expression of a particular emotion can vary significantly between individuals, influenced by factors such as cultural backgrounds, neurodiversity, and age.
-This variance not only affects how participants convey their opinions but also influences how moderators perceive and interpret them.
+This variance not only affects how users convey their opinions but also influences how moderators perceive and interpret them.

 If you need help analyzing and summarizing qualitative insights from moderated tests, please read this blog post by Jin on using thematic analysis and affinity mapping.